plankanban/planka-docs/docs/Configuration/security/Fail2Ban.md

 ---
-sidebar_position: 0
+sidebar_position: 2
 ---

 # Fail2ban

-Fail2ban is a service that uses iptables to automatically drop connections for a pre-defined amount of time from IPs that continuously failed to authenticate to the configured services.
+Fail2ban is a security tool that helps protect your system from brute-force attacks.
+It monitors log files and, upon detecting a series of failed login attempts, blocks the offending IP addresses for a specified time using `iptables`.

-#### Setup a filter and a jail for Planka
+## Setup a Filter and a Jail for Planka

-A filter defines regex rules to identify when users fail to authenticate on Planka's user interface.
+To protect Planka from brute-force attacks, you'll need to set up both a **filter** and a **jail** in Fail2ban.

+### 1. Create the Filter

+A **filter** defines regular expressions to identify failed authentication attempts in the log files.

-Create a file in `/etc/fail2ban/filter.d` named `planka.conf` with the following contents:
+Create a file named `planka.conf` in `/etc/fail2ban/filter.d` with the following contents:

 ```conf
 [Definition]